 Life is a miracle we cast in the gullet of fear.

-Each of us bears the sins of their parents, the sins of the society that nurtured them.
+Each of us bears the sins of their parents, the sins of society that nurtured us.

-We were born slaves, submissive, in debt, servile.
-From day one, since we draw our first breath, we are in somebody’s possession, we belong to the Pharaoh, we belong to the society.
+We were born slaves, submissive, in debt, servile; from day one, ever since we drew our first breath, we are in somebody’s possession, we belong to the Pharaoh, we belong to society.

-Society defines where we are going to live, how much we own, what will happen to us.
-It chooses what we will learn, what we will make sense of it, how much we will make sense of it and how much we are allowed to beg for.
+Society defines where we are going to live, how much shall we own, what serves us right.
+It chooses what we will learn and what we will make sense of it and how much we are allowed to beg for.

-It decides where we can travel, which borders we can cross, where we must lay to rest.
+It decides where we can travel, which borders we can cross, where we have to die.

-It decides what we will do for work, how much bread we will put in our mouth, how much we have to strain ourselves, and how much we should bleed.
+It decides what we will do for a living, how much bread we will put in our mouth, how much we have to strain ourselves and how much we should bleed.

-It defines what we will take delight in, the days to wind down, how many children we can have, how many of them we can feed and how to bring them up.
+It defines in what we will take delight, which days we are allowed to wind down, how many children we can have, how many of them we can feed and how to bring them up.

-It decides what we should plant into the earth and what we are going to do with the fruits of our labour.
+It decides what we should plant in earth and what we are going to do with the fruits of our labour.

-Nothing really belongs to us but the submission, the fear, the bitter joy when you are given a new tiny mirror, a few more beads.
+Nothing really belongs to us beyond submission, fear, the bitter joy when you are given a new tiny mirror, a few more beads.

-We are dying so that the Pharaohs can build their Pyramids, the monuments of their glory.
+We were born slaves and we die so that the Pharaohs can build their Pyramids, the monuments of their glory.

 The priests serve them, preaching the divinity of the Pharaohs’ power.